dkhode/test2/README.md

 For viewing the templates with `preview` label, provide query parameter `preview=true` to the  `new workflow` page URL.
 Eg. `https://github.com/<owner>/<repo_name>/actions/new?preview=true`.

 ### Enable template for public
-Remove the `labels` array from `properties.json` file to publish the template to public
+Remove the `labels` array from `properties.json` file to publish the template to public...